lmjohns3/theanets/docs/creating.rst

 ================

 The three types of feedforward models described above also exist in recurrent formulations.
-In recurrent networks, however, time is an explicit part of the model.
-In ``theanets``, if you wish to include recurrent layers in your model, you must use a model class from the :mod:`theanets.recurrent` module; this is because recurrent models require data matrices with an additional dimension to represent time.
+In recurrent networks, time is an explicit part of the model.
+In ``theanets``, if you wish to include recurrent layers in your model, you must use a model class from the :mod:`theanets.recurrent` module; this is because recurrent models require input and output data matrices with an additional dimension to represent time.
 In general,

 - the data shapes required for a recurrent layer are all one dimension larger than the corresponding shapes for a feedforward network,